-Historically, also, many forms of make-up have been hazardous — such as lead-based or arsenic based ones — so a woman who used them might sacrifice her health or even life, not to mention her looks in the long term, for a brief attractive appearance.
-So even if she wasn't thought of as evil, it was taken for granted that she was vain and foolish.
+Historically, many forms of make-up have been hazardous such as lead-based or arsenic-based ones so a woman who used them might sacrifice her health or even life, not to mention her looks in the long term, for a brief attractive appearance.
+At the very least, this was a sign that she was vain and foolish.

 This often involved very heavy make-up in visual media, to make it clear that the character wears it, the alternatives being showing it being put on, having it run from tears or rain, or becoming lipstick kisses.